fengxyStar/StrucHIS/README.md

 - `best_model_{i}.py`: The best model parameters saved from the *i*-th training run.
 - `best_result.json`: Contains the test set performance of the best model from each training run.
 - `log.txt`: Logs of the training process.
+The final part of the file will record the average value and fluctuation range of the results from all training runs.